zoonyoung/Home-rehabilitation-treatment/README.md

   ```bash
   pi@raspberrypi:~ $ pkg-config --modversion opencv
   ```
-  &nbsp;&nbsp;&nbsp;&nbsp;if you look at 3.4.0, it is a sucess!
+  &nbsp;&nbsp;&nbsp;&nbsp;if you look at 3.4.0, it is success!

 6. __Setting picamera__
-  pi camera is not USB type, so you must set it to recgnize it as a device.
+  pi camera is not USB type, so you should set it to recgnize it as a device.
   ```bash
   pi@raspberrypi:~ $ sudo modprobe bcm2835-v4l2
   ```